-7 Choate vs Burlington Northern Motion Lundblad for plaintiff.
-8 MR. SCHMIDT: Good morning, your Honor.
+Choate vs Burlington Northern Motion Lundblad for plaintiff.
+7 8 MR. SCHMIDT: Good morning, your Honor.
 Dave 9 Schmidt for the defendant CSI Transportation and the 10 other defendant, and Mr. Brant as well.
 11 MR. BRANT: George Brant.
 12 THE COURT: Case No. 03 L 12237.
 I originally 13 ruled on 5108, and there was a motion to reconsider that 14 was filed by the plaintiffs and fully briefed.
 15 In review of the original decision, I found it 16 to be quite inarticulate at best due to multiple 17 assignments that I had during that time which prohibited 18 a written and orally presented decision.
 19 In that decision on 5108 I found no duty under 20 the Nelson case, which is 364 Ill.
 App.
-3d 181, where 21 generally no liability of the landowner exists to a 22 trespasser except in cases of the frequent trespass upon 23 a limited area.
-And this makes when there is 24 frequent trespass upon a limited area makes the trespasser into a licensee and the landowner owes a duty
+3d 181, where 21 generally no liability of the landowner exists to a 22 trespasser except in cases of the frequent trespass upon a limited area.
+And this makes -- when there is 23 24 frequent trespass upon a limited area makes the

+1 trespasser into a licensee and the landowner owes a duty 2 of ordinary care.
-2 of ordinary care.
-3 Here in my original decision, I tried to ļ distinguish this situation from our case when I found 5 that this was a, quote, jumping on the train case, end 5 quote.
-What I meant there was even if the facts were , there to establish a prima facie case under the frequent

-8 trespasser doctrine so as to create the status of a

-9 licensee in plaintiff with regards to crossing the
+3 Here in my original decision, I tried to 4 distinguish this situation from our case when I found 5 that this was a, quote, jumping on the train case, end 6 quote.
+What I meant there was even if the facts were 7 there to establish a prima facie case under the frequent 8 trespasser doctrine so as to create the status of a 9 licensee in plaintiff with regards to crossing the

-10 Choate vs Burlington Northern Motion tracks, his actions of train-flipping were outside the 11 parameters of any implicit license bestowed upon 12 plaintiff, and he, I believe and I reference 13 Rodriguez v.
+Choate vs Burlington Northern Motion tracks, his actions of train-flipping were outside the 10 11 parameters of any implicit license bestowed upon 12 plaintiff, and he, I believe -- and I reference 13 Rodriguez v.
 Norfolk & Western Railroad, 228 Ill.
 App.
-14 3d 1024, and he, I believe, is then viewed as a 15 trespasser for purposes of analysis under the Kahn 16 doctrine, which is a separate and distinct doctrine from 17 the frequent trespasser doctrine.
-18 So in my review of the motion to reconsider 19 with regard to the frequent trespasser doctrine, I would 20 deny the motion to reconsider and vacate my 5108 21 decision.
-I do however agree with plaintiff's motion to 22 reconsider that my trespasser's, slash, willful and 23 wanton analysis was inaccurate because of Kahn's reason 24 is a duty which would not be imposed upon the owner in

-1 ordinary negligence, i.e., no liability to a trespasser 2 absent willful and wanton misconduct will be imposed 3 only if such person knows or should know that children 4 frequent the premises and if the cause of that shows his 5 injury was a dangerous condition on the premises.
-6 A dangerous condition has been defined as one 7 which is, quote, likely to cause injury to the general 8 class of children, who by reason of their immaturity, 9 might be incapable of appreciating the risk involved in 10 the Kahn doctrine, K A H N, does not impose a duty on 11 owners or occupiers of land to remedy conditions 12 involving obvious risks that children would be expected
+3d 1024, and he, I believe, is then viewed as a 14 15 trespasser for purposes of analysis under the Kahn doctrine, which is a separate and distinct doctrine from 16 the frequent trespasser doctrine.
+17 So in my review of the motion to reconsider 18 with regard to the frequent trespasser doctrine, I would 19 ordinary negligence, i.e., no liability to a trespasser 1 2 absent willful and wanton misconduct will be imposed 3 only if such person knows or should know that children frequent the premises and if the cause of that shows his 4 injury was a dangerous condition on the premises.
+5 A dangerous condition has been defined as one 6 which is, quote, likely to cause injury to the general 7 class of children, who by reason of their immaturity, 8 9 might be incapable of appreciating the risk involved in the Kahn doctrine, K A H N, does not impose a duty on 10 owners or occupiers of land to remedy conditions 11